salilab/saliweb/doc/deploy.rst

 *************************

-To actually deploy the web service, you should package your Python classes that implement the backend, then use the build system to install these classes in the correct location, together with the web pages, CGI scripts and other files that constitute the frontend.
+To actually deploy the web service, you should package your Python classes that implement the backend, and the Perl classes that implement the frontend, then use the build system to install these classes in the correct location, together with other resources such as images, style sheets or text files needed by the web interface.

 Python package
 ==============